fgavilondo/learn-rust-webapp/README.md

 Any long, non-cpu-bound operation (e.g. I/O, database operations, etc.) should be expressed as futures or asynchronous functions.

-Request handlers are registered with the App using the route() or service() method.
+Request handlers are registered with the App using the route() and service() methods.

 # Type-safe access to HTTP Request information

 Actix-web provides a facility for type-safe request information access called extractors (ie, impl FromRequest).
-You can define an extractor as a parameter of your request handler.
+You can define one or more extractors as parameters of your request handler.

 By default, actix-web provides several extractor implementations, e.g.:

-* actix_web::HttpRequest - HttpRequest itself is an extractor which returns self, in case you need access to the request.
 * web::Path - Path provides information that can be extracted from the Request’s path.
 You can deserialize any variable segment from the path, e.g. by extracting the segments into a tuple.
+* web::Form - Extract form input data from x-www-form-urlencoded requests.
-* web::Json - Allows deserialization of a request body into a struct.
+* web::Json - Allows deserialization of a JSON request body into a struct.
 To extract typed information from a request’s body, the type T must implement the Deserialize trait from serde.
 * web::Query - Provides extraction functionality for the request’s query parameters.
 Underneath it uses serde_urlencoded crate.
+* actix_web::HttpRequest - HttpRequest itself is an extractor which returns self, in case you need access to the request.

-Others (not used in this app): Form, String, ...
+Other extractors (not used in this app): String, bytes::Bytes, Payload

 # JSON Serialization/Deserialization